cubed64/Traincraft-5/README.md

 - Functional Intermodal Containers (soonTM)
 - Shift right click to fill and empty locomotives with fuel
 - Pull locomotives dead-in-tow

-*current max cap is ~55 skins per entity, but it can be increased as needed.

 ## Extending a grand Thank you for the folks whom have contributed features and code (and overall just time and effort):
 - Bidahochi